mix/node-rollout/README.md

 ```

 #### `rollout.multi(keys)`
-The value of this method lets you do a batch redis call (using `redis.multi()`) allowing you to get multiple flags in one request
+The value of this method lets you do a batch redis call (using `redis.multi()`) allowing you to get multiple rollout handler results in one request

  - `keys`: `Array` A list of tuples containing what you would ordinarily pass to `get`
- - returns `SettlePromise`
+ - returns `Promise`

 ``` js
 rollout.multi([